 Collaboration and outreach: We work closely with a multidisciplinary team of clinicians, scientists, and engineers across the Cleveland Clinic Neurological Institute and Lerner Research Institute to develop and test comprehensive neuromodulation treatments for PD and epilepsy.
 To have an impact beyond our focus areas, we collaborate with researchers and clinicians working on neuroengineering problems for distinct brain conditions.

-This website is personal to Dr. David Escobar and other members of NDML, and it does not necessarily reflect the views, opinions, or positions of the Cleveland Clinic.
+This website is personal to the members of NDML, and it does not necessarily reflect the views, opinions, or positions of the Cleveland Clinic.